Contact homology and virtual fundamental cycles: Implicit atlases

-We now state the precise sense in which the spaces $G_\I$, $G_\II$, $G_\III$, $G_\IV$ are local topological models for the regular loci in the thickened moduli spaces $(\Mbar_\I)_I$, $(\Mbar_\II)_I$, $(\Mbar_\III)_I$, $(\Mbar_\IV)_I$.
-This statement is in essence a gluing theorem, and its proof is given in \S\ref{gluingsec}.
-It implies that the submersion and openness axioms hold for the implicit atlases we have defined, and it also gives canonical isomorphisms $\oo_{\Mbar_\ast(T)}=\oo_T$.
+We now state the precise sense in which the spaces $G_{T'//T}$ are local topological models for the regular loci in the thickened moduli spaces $\Mbar(T)$.
+We also state the compatibility of this local topological structure with the natural maps on orientation lines discussed earlier.
+These statements (which contain those from \S\ref{firstgluingstatements} as a special case) are in essence a gluing theorem, and their proofs are given in \S\ref{gluingsec}.
+They imply that the openness and submersion axioms hold for the implicit atlases we have defined, and they give canonical isomorphisms $\oo_{\Mbar(T)}=\oo_T$.

-The (Banach space) implicit function theorem implies that $\M_\ast(T)_I^\reg$ is a (smooth) manifold of dimension $\mu(T)-\#V_s(T)+\dim\s(T)+\dim E_I$ over the locus without nodes.
+The (Banach space) implicit function theorem implies that $\M(T)_I^\reg$ is a (smooth) manifold of dimension $\mu(T)-\#V_s(T)+\dim\s(T)+\dim E_I$ over the locus without nodes.